Angie Cruz: Career

 Cruz published her first novel Soledad in 2001 and her second novel, Let It Rain Coffee in 2005, both with Simon & Schuster.
 Her third novel, Dominicana (2019), which she published with Flatiron Books, received widespread acclaim.
 Publishers Weekly described the work as "Enthralling...Cruz's winning novel will linger in the reader’s mind long after the close of the story."
 NBC described Dominicana as "one of the most evocative and empowering immigrant stories of our time."
-In 2022, Cruz published her fourth novel, How Not to Drown in a Glass of Water, also with Flatiron Books.
+In 2022, Cruz published her fourth novel, How Not to Drown in a Glass of Water, which was part of "100 Notable Books 2022," also with Flatiron Books.

 Cruz is currently an associate professor at the University of Pittsburgh writing program and the Editor-in-Chief, she is also officially a part of the Center For African American Poetry and Poetics, and co-founder of Aster(ix) literary journal.

 Awards

 Cruz has received numerous grants for her teaching and writing, including the Barbara Deming Award, New York Foundation for the Arts Fellowship, Camargo Fellowship, Van Lier Literary Fellowship, and NALAC Fund for the Arts Fellowship.
 She has also been awarded residencies: Yaddo, The Macdowell Colony, Fundacion Valparaiso, La Napoule Foundation, and The Millay Colony.

 Dominicana was shortlisted for the 2020 Women's Prize for Fiction.
 In 2020, Dominicana received the Alex Awards.

 In 2021, Cruz was awarded the Gina Berriault Award.
 The award is given annually to a writer who has shown a love for storytelling and a commitment to helping young writers.

 In 2025, Cruz won the Dos Passos Prize and received a United States Artists Fellowship.